BasicsHome and Search

 Home -> Property Intro -> Section 22 -> Next Section | Previous Section

 From 257-1 to 266 High Street, Old BrentfordThis section, on the northern side of the High Street, lies opposite the entrance to Town Meadow Road and Pump Alley.
 In 1909/10 several of these properties were described as 'old' or 'very old' so presumably date from before 1800.
 They were all 3-storeys.
-The Brentford British School was in this section, attended by our Brentford ancestors.
+The Brentford British School (later renamed the Rothschild School) was in this section, attended by our Brentford ancestors.

 Several households are listed between numbers 257 & 258 in 1841 & 1851.
 For the purpose of describing them they have been numbered 257-1, 257-2 & 257-3*.
 It seems likely that when the Brentford British School was built in the 1850s it was on the site of these properties.